infoScoop/infoscoop/README.txt

     * blogparts
     * sticky
     * worldclock
+    * message

-2. if the static content URL is set, replacement of the static content files is necessary.
+2. If the staticContentUrl property is set, replacement of the static content files is necessary.
 Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.